Weightlifting at the 2014 Commonwealth Games – Women's 69 kg

 The Women's 69 kg weightlifting event was an event at the 2014 Commonwealth Games, limiting competitors to a maximum of 69 kg of body mass.
 The competition took place on 28 July and was the eighth weightlifting event to conclude.
 The event took place at the Clyde Auditorium.
+The weightlifter from Cameroon won the gold, with a combined lift of 234 kg.